Coronavirus: Turkish Super Lig suspended

 Most European nations had already called a halt to domestic competitions, but Turkey's football authorities continued with matches behind closed doors this week.

-Earlier on Friday (AEDT), world players' union FIFPro called for the campaign in Turkey to be stopped amid the continued spread of COVID-19.
+Earlier on Thursday, world players' union FIFPro called for the campaign in Turkey to be stopped amid the continued spread of COVID-19.

 The Turkish Football Federation (TFF) later confirmed the four tiers of professional football in the nation would be suspended.